libretro/ep128emu-core/README.md

 ## Features

 For the emulation features, see the [original README](README).
 Since GUI is replaced by retroarch, features that would require own window (debugger, keyboard layout setting, etc) are not available.
-Some extra features not required for original games are also excluded (SD card, SID, MIDI, Spectrum emulation card for EP, mouse).
+Some extra features not required for original games are also excluded (SD card, SID, MIDI, Spectrum emulation card for EP).

 ### Content types supported:
 * Enterprise disk images: `img`, `dsk`